- 20 weeks

 Where will this take me?

-Head straight into the workforce in an entry-level healthcare role, or better still enhance your career opportunities by staying on for our Level 3 programme.
+Enhance your career opportunities by progressing to our Level 3 programme.
 Either way you’ll stand out from the crowd by having trained at Ignite Colleges!

 Here are some Frequently Asked Questions about this course